-Central Pennsylvania Premises Liability Claims
+Central Pennsylvania Slip and Fall Claims

 ATTORNEYS REPRESENTING CLIENTS IN LANCASTER & YORK

 The slip and fall lawyers at Hagelgans and Veronis know premises liability cases like the back of our hands.
-We’ll take on the property owner and their insurance company, and see to it that you don’t have to lift a finger or take on the burden of litigation on your own.
+We’ll take on the property owner and their insurance company, and see that you don’t have to lift a finger or take on the burden of litigation on your own.

 - Concussion or contusion